UMAprotocol/UMIPs/UMIPs/umip-32.md

 -  The derivative contract (`PerpetualPoolParty.sol`) has a restricted access for deposit/withdraw and create/redeem, which prevents anyone but Synthereums pool (`Pool.sol`) to mint or redeem synthetic assets; this prevent an attacker to "spam" our protocol by increasing the Global Collateralization Ratio (GCR).
 - `DerivativeFactory.sol` contract allow to deploy derivatives (create new synthetic tokens) or deploy a derivative and link it to an already existing synthetic token.
-- `DerivivativeFactory.sol` is the derived contract of `PerpetualPoolPartyCreator.sol`(that uses `PerpetualPoolPartyLib.sol` for gas optimization).
+- `DerivativeFactory.sol` is the derived contract of `PerpetualPoolPartyCreator.sol`(that uses `PerpetualPoolPartyLib.sol` for gas optimization).
 Adding this contract as Creator role in UMA registry, allow the derivatives deployed to integrate the DVM
 - When deploying a new derivative contract (`PerpetualPoolParty.sol`) the `DerivativeFactory.sol` can set any ERC-20 token as collateral, meaning that it allows the support of multiple collateral tokens including those that accrue interest (inflationary).
 This adds additional flexibility to the contract in maintaining a collateral currency which is preferred by the community and also most stable in terms of technical risks.
 - The forked and updated version of `Perpetual.sol`, now called `PerpetualPoolParty.sol`, deployed by `DerivativeFactory.sol` is set with gas optimization in mind.
 Due to adding more functionalities to it the gas limit for deployment was overpassed, so the overall architecture was changed by using library contracts which hold some of the functionalities, thus significantly lowering the gas costs of deployment.
 - Removing of `fundingRate` as a functionality from the `Perpetual.sol`(`PerpetualPoolParty.sol`), since we do not need such feature in order to maintain the peg; Synthereum's synthetic assets are always redeemable for their exact value in collateral tokens against a price feed, insuring constant arbitrage, and therefore a strong peg.